ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 Thank you for visiting my mod project.
 For the moment it's still in the early phase of developpment.

-Special thanks to the Anomaly discord community which helped me throughout this project, especially
+Special thanks to the Anomaly discord coder community which helped me throughout this project, especially

 - xcvb for always helping out and providing some scripts used in this mod
 - NLTP-Ashes for sharing his huge knowledge